rcl-ssl/docs/authorization/access-control-app.md

 ## Access Policies for Key Vault

-If a user is creating SSL/TLS certificates for **Azure Key Vault**, they will need to set **Access policies** for the certificate in Key Vault
+If a user is creating SSL/TLS certificates for **Azure Key Vault**, they will need to set **Access policies** for the certificate in Key Vault.

+**This step is not required, if SSl/TLS certificates are not being created for Key Vault.**

 - In Key Vault, click on 'Access policies' and 'Add Access Policy'